kreativekorp/rainbowdash/trunk/ReadMe.txt

   A background process that updates the Rainbowduino's clock every hour.
   The rainbowd process must already be running.
 You can use this as a template for your own background process.

+    -f <path>    Specifies the path to the named pipe used for input to rainbowd.
+Defaults to /tmp/rainbowduino.
+Can also be specified with the environment variable RAINBOWD_PIPE.

+    -l <msec>    Adds the specified number of milliseconds to the current time when setting the Rainbowduino's clock.
+This should be the amount of time it takes for the clock-setting commands to reach the Rainbowduino.
+Can also be specified with the environment variable RAINBOWD_LATENCY.

+rainbowmarquee:
+  A background process that drives a scrolling message display on the Rainbowduino.
+The rainbowd process must be running.
+The message to display is passed in as the command's arguments.

+    -f <path>    Specifies the path to the named pipe used for input to rainbowd.
+Defaults to /tmp/rainbowduino.
+Can also be specified with the environment variable RAINBOWD_PIPE.

+    -c <cols>    Specifies the number of Rainbowduinos chained together.

+    -s <speed>   Specifies the number of milliseconds per frame.

+    -A <code>    Adds a character to the message string using its CP1252 code point.

+    -F <field>   Adds a field to the message string.
+The value of the field
+       <base>    is divided by (base^digit) and then displayed as a single
+       <digit>   ASCII character.

+    -B <color>   Sets the background color of any following characters.

+    -C <color>   Sets the foreground color of any following characters.

+    -M <weight>  Sets the font weight of any following characters.
+                 A weight of 1 is normal; a weight of 2 is bold.

+    -W <width>   Sets the advance width of any following characters;
+                 in other words, the number of pixels between the start of one character and the start of the next character.

+    -T           Adds a number of spaces at the end of the message string equal to the number of Rainbowduinos chained together, allowing the end of the message to disappear before the beginning of the message reappears.